Tellurium

 Key Applications

-The primary end-uses of Tellurium span multiple sectors, each contributing to its classification as a critical material.
+The primary end-uses of Tellurium span multiple sectors.
 The following applications represent the most significant sources of global demand:

-- Cadmium telluride solar cells — Tellurium plays a vital role in cadmium telluride solar cells, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+- Cadmium telluride solar cells - Tellurium is valued in cadmium telluride solar cells for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-- Bismuth telluride cooling — Tellurium plays a vital role in bismuth telluride cooling, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+- Bismuth telluride cooling - Tellurium is valued in bismuth telluride cooling for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-- Steel and copper alloy additive — Tellurium plays a vital role in steel and copper alloy additive, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+- Steel and copper alloy additive - Tellurium is valued in steel and copper alloy additive for its unique physical and chemical properties that are difficult to replicate with alternative materials.

 Demand Outlook